nishantjr/nishantjr.github.com/blog/_posts/2015-10-03-kashmir-and-ladhak-1.markdown

 Sonamarg to Zoji La."

 Left the guest house that morning at eight, bought water and pedals.
-Finally oriented ourselves and were heading out of Srinagar by ten.
+Finally oriented ourselves and were heading out of Srinagar {% height 1600 %} by ten.
 Rode halfway around the Dal Lake to reach the highway.
 We celebrated the first 23 km with a second breakfast and the mixing of the electrolytes.

 Saahil's rear rack gave a bit of trouble (this was the first time we were testing fully loaded) and we had to flip around the bolt so it wouldn't get into